gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 ## Usage in a Maven repository

-When present in a Maven module, the file must have classifier `module` and extension `json`.
-For example, in version 1.2 of 'mylib', the file should be called `mylib-1.2-module.json`.
+When present in a Maven module, the file must have extension `module`.
+For example, in version 1.2 of 'mylib', the file should be called `mylib-1.2.module`.

 Gradle ignores the contents of the Maven POM when the module metadata file is present.